mesfind/ml-material/_episodes/06-UMA-models.md

 ~~~
 {: .python}

+The MLIP calculator is then assigned to the slab to enable efficient evaluation of energies and atomic forces.
+For structural relaxation, the code employs the Limited-memory Broyden–Fletcher–Goldfarb–Shanno (LBFGS) algorithm, a quasi-Newton method well-suited for optimizing atomic coordinates in molecular simulations.
+The optimizer is configured to perform geometry relaxation until the maximum force on any atom falls below 0.05 eV/Å or a maximum of 100 steps is reached.
+This combination of ML-potentials with classical ASE tools demonstrates an advanced approach for accelerating surface chemistry simulations by leveraging accurate machine learning models within established computational chemistry workflows, enabling efficient exploration of adsorbate-surface interactions with reduced computational cost while maintaining predictive accuracy.

 #### Relax an adsorbate on a catalytic surface,

+Now time to use a pretrained FAIRChem machine-learned potential with ASE to relax a CO molecule adsorbed on a Cu(100) catalytic surface.
+It builds the slab and adsorbate, assigns the ML potential calculator, and performs geometry optimization using the LBFGS algorithm to minimize atomic forces efficiently.
 ~~~
 from ase.build import fcc100, add_adsorbate, molecule
 from ase.optimize import LBFGS